 These guidelines are subject to change.
+These guidelines are superseded by your state's guidelines.
+We have made every effort to incorporate guidance from our states, but those guidelines change daily.
 Please consult with your state websites for up-to-date guidance.